AdobeDocs/experience-manager-screens.en/help/user-guide/perpetual-takeover-channel.md

 title: Perpetual TakeOver Channel
 seo-title: Perpetual TakeOver Channel
 description: Follow this Use Case for creating a Perpetual TakeOver Channel.
-seo-description: Follow this Use Case for creating Perpetual TakeOver Channel.
+seo-description: Follow this Use Case on setting up a project that creates a Perpetual TakeOver channel that plays for a specific time day and time continuously.
 contentOwner: jsyal
 ---